dataGuyJojo/Sales-Dashboard/README.md

 ## 📌 Project Overview

 The goal of this project is to analyze **credit card usage patterns** across different customer segments using Power BI.
 It focuses on both customer profiles and transaction trends to help businesses make data-driven decisions regarding revenue generation and customer targeting.
+It was a follow-along project, but I added my own touches.